Soluble HLA Technology

 Soluble HLA Coverage

-HLA genes are highly polymorphic, which means that the HLA loci represents the genetically most variable gene region encoding thousands of different alleles, and thus allowing it to fine-tune the adaptive immune system.
-Pure Protein has developed the world’s largest selection of soluble HLA proteins and included alleles across most population and transplant patient frequencies, broad ethnicity coverage, and haplotype information.
+The HLA gene complex exhibits extensive polymorphism, representing the most genetically diverse region of the human genome.
+This diversity, encompassing thousands of allelic variants, underpins the capacity of the adaptive immune system to discriminate and respond to a wide array of antigens with high specificity.
+HLA Protein Technologies Inc. has developed the world’s largest selection of soluble HLA proteins and included alleles across most population and transplant patient frequencies, broad ethnicity coverage, and haplotype information.

-Since HLA Class II DQ and DP molecules function as dimers containing two protein subunits, the alpha chain and beta chain, four different combinations are possible, as each individual receives one set from the maternal chromosome and the other set from the paternal chromosome making such a person a double heterozygote.
+Since HLA Class II DQ and DP molecules function as dimers containing two protein subunits, the alpha chain and beta chain, four different combinations are possible.
+Each individual receives one set from the maternal chromosome and the other set from the paternal chromosome making such a person a double heterozygote.
 Naturally, that dramatically increases the number of possible protein combinations in each individual.
-To offer our customers a more satisfactory solution to solve this complexity, Pure Protein formulated combinatorial matrices consisting of a selection of specific alpha and beta chains with the goal to provide combinations where each, alpha or beta chain are represented at least twice.
+To offer our customers a more satisfactory solution to solve this complexity, HLA Protein Technologies Inc. formulated combinatorial matrices consisting of a selection of specific alpha and beta chains with the goal of providing combinations where each, alpha or beta chain are represented at least twice.
 However, there are factors that limit this variation.
-Some combinations seem not to be made.
+Some combinations are restricted or absent.
 Furthermore, haplotypes are naturally observed where a set of variations tend to be inherited or linked together, which further reduces the combinatoric possibilities.
-As of 2020, Pure Protein has over 270 established cell lines in inventory from which HLA proteins are produced from.
+As of 2025, HLA Protein Technologies Inc. has over 280 established cell lines in inventory from which HLA proteins are produced.

 HLA Nomenclature